BBCGraduate19/game-of-life/README.md

 # game-of-life
-Game of life Candidate Exercise
+BBC Game of life Candidate Exercise for 2019 Graduate Scheme